cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 [Resource Group](https://cloud.ibm.com/account/resource-groups).

+**NOTE:** The terraform scripts can be run to create a new Kubernetes cluster or modify an existing cluster.
+If an existing cluster is selected, then any existing namespaces named `tools`, `dev`, `test`, and `prod` and any resources contained therein will be destroyed.

 ## Deploying with Terraform
 This section discusses deploying IBM Cloud resources with Terraform.
 This section uses the [Garage Catalyst Docker Image](https://cloud.docker.com/u/garagecatalyst/repository/docker/garagecatalyst/ibm-garage-cli-tools) to run the Terraform client.